waleedalmutiry/EpiILMCT/README.md

    suscov = cov, seedval =  498643)
 epi
 ```

-We dene an object of class \datagen" to take a list of values needed for the use of other
-functions, such as, plot.datagen and epictmcmc.
-This list contains: type, kerneltype,
+The output of the **_datagen_** function is stored as an _datagen_ object which takes a list of:
+1. type
+2. kerneltype
+3. epidat (event times)
-epidat (event times), location (XY coordinates of individuals), and network (contact
+4. location (XY coordinates of individuals)
-network matrix).
-In the case of setting the kerneltype to \distance", a zero contact
-network matrix will be created for the network option.
-The package has also a separate
+5. network (contact network matrix), in the case of setting the **_kerneltype**_ to _distance_, a zero contact network matrix will be created for the network option.

-function as.epidat that generates an object of class \datagen" for a given epidemic data
-set (See Appendix B that has a brief example of using this function).
-The package also contains an S3 method plot.datagen function, which illustrates disease
-spread through the epidemic timeline.
-This function can be used for either distancebased
-or network-based ILMs.
-The object of this function has to be of class \datagen".
-If the plottype argument is set to "history", the function produces epidemic curves of
-infection and removal times.
-Example plots are shown in Figure 3.
-Conversely, setting
-this argument to "propagation" produces plots of the epidemic propagation over time.
-With the latter option, exactly which plots are output varies by kernel.
-With the network
-kernel, the function plots all the connections between individuals and overlays these
-with the epidemic pathway direction over time.
-This path direction consists of directed
-edges from all infectious individuals connected to a given newly infected individual i with
-infection time Ii (one per plot).
-Thus, this produces directed networks showing possible
-pathways of the disease propagation.
-Figure 4 shows a propagation plot for the rst six
-infection events of the simulated network ILM generated epidemic.
-With the distance
-kernel, the function plots the spatial epidemic dispersion over time.
-It shows the changes
-in the individual status that related to the chosen compartmental framework.
-To avoid
-displaying too many plots, the time.index argument allows user to obtain propagation
-plots at specific infection time points rather than at every infection time.
+The package also contains an S3 method **_plot.datagen_** function, which illustrates disease spread through the epidemic timeline.
+This function can be used for either **_distance-based_** or **_network-based_** ILMs.
+The object of this function has to be of class _datagen_.
+The plot S3 function has a **_plottype_** argument that can be set to _"history"_, to produce epidemic curves of infection and removal times, or set to _"propagation"_ to produce plots of the epidemic propagation over time.
+The following two graphs are for the generated epidemic above.

 ### Analyzing